NewStrangeWorlds/FastChem/_sources/sections/cpp_standalone.rst.txt

   initialise the chemistry and to perform the calculations.
 The numerical methods that these parameters refer to are described in Paper II.
 An example of such an input file is located in the input
   folder: ``input/config.input``.
-While this config file allows to set the most important ``FastChem`` parameters, some more advanced ones are not contained in this file and can only be set by invoking special ``FastChem`` functions during runtime.
+While this config file allows setting the most important ``FastChem`` parameters, some more advanced ones are not contained in this file and can only be set by invoking special ``FastChem`` functions during runtime.
 This, in particular, refers to